OSINT: Searching the Internet in a Foreign Language

 Open enrolment and in-house options available

-This course is dedicated to helping public and private sector professionals make better use of foreign language content, regardless of their current level of fluency.
-The course begins with an introduction to the dominant languages on the internet and the types of challenges they present to researchers.
-From there, we will demonstrate how to set up your desktop and mobile devices to facilitate your efforts.
+This course is dedicated to helping you make better use of foreign language content on the internet, regardless of your language skills.
+The course begins with a short introduction to the world’s major languages and the challenges they pose to open source researchers.
+We will then demonstrate how to set up your desktop and mobile devices to facilitate foreign language research.
 Thereafter, we will elaborate on the principles and process of finding, interpreting and using foreign language content, including in non-Latin alphabets.
-We will also discuss the many search tools and browser extensions one can use to support one’s work.
-Overall, we'll help you breach existing language barriers and leverage a richer set of resources as part of your work.
+We will also discuss the search tools, AI applications and browser extensions you can use to support your work.
+Overall, we'll help you breach existing language barriers and leverage a richer set of resources in your research.

-The course is delivered in a single 3.5-hour online session.
-There are separate iterations of the course for Asian, European, African, and American audiences.
+The course is delivered over two, 3.5-hour online sessions.
+There are separate iterations for audiences in Asia, the Americas and the EMA region.
 Choose the iteration that best suits your time zone (SGT, CET, EST).

 Course Outline